 Stefan Jermann takes a fast-train ride to the leisurely canton of Ticino.
 Follow in his footsteps on your own journey through Switzerland

-With the mix of dreamy landscapes, Mediterranean climate and Italian vibe, I feel as if I’m on holiday.
-I leave the train behind at Lugano, and catch a short funicular ride to the centre, where I go for a stroll through a picturesque park filled with colourful rhododendrons and statuesque cypress trees.
+With the mix of dreamy landscapes, Mediterranean climate, and Italian vibe, I feel as if I’m on holiday.
+I leave the train behind at Lugano, and catch a short funicular ride to the center, where I go for a stroll through a picturesque park filled with colorful rhododendrons and statuesque cypress trees.
 Children are whizzing past me on their bicycles, but they are the fastest thing here.
 The whole city moves in a relaxed low gear.

-I breathe myrtles, cypresses and laurels that are often found in flavoursome pasta sauces.
+I breathe myrtles, cypresses, and laurels that are often found in flavorsome pasta sauces.
 It’s a sensory overdrive and it doesn’t take long before my mouth starts watering.
 So I head to the town to find the Piazza della Riforma.

 TAKE IT SLOW

 Three more ways you can wind down in Ticino

 Take a seat at the one-star Michelin restaurant Arte Al Lago at Villa Castagnola and you will be served fish caught fresh from the lake.

 Guests staying in hotels in Ticino can apply for a Ticino Ticket, which lets you use public transport for free and get discounts on cable car rides, boat trips, and local tourist attractions.